Trent Park: Trent Park House of Secrets

+A museum called Trent Park House of Secrets, on the ground floor and in the basement of the house, which records the history of the WWII surveillance project opened in July 2026.
+The museum features a reconstruction of the grand ground floor salons with pieces of the original furniture and the cramped underground listening station.

 Country Park

 The main entrance to Trent Country Park.

 In 1973 Trent Park was opened to the public as a country park, which at that time surrounded the university buildings and is 320 hectares in area.

 For some years, country park included publicly accessible countryside, farmland, a golf course and an equestrian centre.
 Some of the grounds were attractively landscaped by Humphry Repton in the English manner (some also attribute the work of Capability Brown).
 Features of the original landscaping that can still be seen include an impressive avenue of lime trees, an obelisk, ornamental lakes and a water garden.
 The water garden was renovated in the 1990s by park ranger Arthur Newson.

 Reports in summer 2019 indicated that Trent Country Park features included the cricket fields and the animal sanctuary (Wildlife Rescue Centre); the site included a Go Ape, a Country Club, a cafe in the main parking area and a children's playground with new equipment.
 The Waymark Trails were ready for use by mid-June.
 The Friends of Trent Park made a brochure with map available for free download.